Archive for August, 2011

 Importance of gir cow ghee made from Cow Milk

-Importance Of Pure Gir Cow Ghee Made From Cow’s Milk- Some Facts According To Ayurveda And Modern Scientific Research One of the most important constituent of vegetarian and satvik diet is ghee.
-Additionally, subtle effects of pure gir cow ghee made from cow’s milk can be depicted as given in the illustration below: Such as the ghee; made from cow’s milk is sattvik, the flow of Divine Principle is attracted to it.
+Quick Answer: Pure gir cow ghee made from cow’s milk holds a special place in both Ayurveda and Indian spiritual tradition.
+According to sattvik dietary principles it carries subtle, purifying vibrations, while modern research points to its cholesterol-friendly fat profile, radio-protective properties, and proven wound-healing (Ropana) effects.
+Why Is Ghee Made From Cow’s Milk Considered Sattvik?
+One of the most important constituents of a vegetarian and satvik diet is ghee.
+Such as the ghee made from cow’s milk is sattvik, the flow of Divine Principle is attracted to it.
 The ghee also creates and activates a ring of Divine Principle (mula tatva).
 The ghee attracts the flow of Divine consciousness (Chaitanya).
-Through this flow, a ring of Consciousness created and activated in the ghee.
-Even particles of mild Chaitanya are also created in the ghee.
-Chaitanya’s particles spread throughout the environment.
-Proportion of vibrations in the ghee made from cow’s milk: Additionally, the table below highlights the spiritual importance of ghee made from cow’s milk.
-People use […]
+Through this flow, a ring of Consciousness is created and activated in the ghee, and even particles of mild Chaitanya are created in it – these particles then spread throughout the surrounding environment.
+A ring of Conscious-filled Divine Energy […]

 Read More…